The Bankrate promise

 If you’re a new cardholder looking to build your credit and practice good financial habits — and you’re not interested in the welcome bonuses or higher rewards rates that come with other student cards — then the Journey Student Rewards could be a good fit for you.

 The Journey Student Rewards doesn’t have as many card benefits as the Quicksilver Student Cash Rewards.
 The main benefits this card offers include access to the Capital One Travel portal, $0 fraud liability, virtual card numbers from Eno, credit monitoring through CreditWise and emergency card replacement.
 Plus, like the Quicksilver Student Cash Rewards, you’ll be automatically considered for a higher credit limit after six months.

 The redemption methods for this card are the same as the Quicksilver Student Cash Rewards.
 You can redeem your cash back in the form of statement credits, checks, gift cards or shopping at Amazon or via PayPal.

 The Journey Student Rewards requires a fair to good credit score (a FICO score of 580 to 740).

 The bottom line

 Building credit can be a long, drawn-out process, but starting early can make a huge difference.
-As a student, there are plenty of credit-building options available that can even offer you cash back on all your purchases.
+As a student, there are plenty of credit-building student cards available that’ll also offer you perks like welcome bonuses and cash back on all of your purchases.